Circle actions and geometric quantisation: Introduction

 \subsection{Acknowledgements}

-There is no way to overemphasise the importance of Eva Miranda in this work: she introduced the author of this paper to the subject, and also read and commented on drafts of the paper.
+There is no way to overemphasise the importance of Eva Miranda in this work: she introduced the author of this article to the subject, and also read and commented on drafts of the article.
+The author also wants to express his gratitude to Francisco Presas and an anonymous referee for their valuable observations and comments.